While the Cafe was at the heart of the business, the Network was its engine.

-Yes, there was a time when Mozilla’s FireFox was considered an ‘upstart,’ and
+Yes, there was a time when Mozilla's FireFox was considered an 'upstart,' and that's precisely when

-Building on its success with residential Voice over IP services, Speakeasy launches a business
+Building on its success with residential Voice over IP services, Speakeasy launches a

-One warm spring day, we lost our Internet connectivity in the 3rd Ave building, and I just
+One warm spring day, we lost our Internet connectivity in the 3rd Ave building, and I just happened

 Speakeasy was full of heart at all times.
 I have a million examples of this kind of corporate

-Speakeasy sets up its first hardware in order to test out delivering WiMax within the Seattle
+Speakeasy sets up its first hardware in order to test out delivering WiMax within the Seattle metro

 Speakeasy departs Belltown for a new location overlooking the Seattle waterfront.